adamb314/ServoProject/README.md

 #### Build MainPcb and AS5048aEncoderBoard

-A video of how to build the MainPcb and AS5048aEncoderBoard can be found at https://youtu.be/YQpAAr5RPSE?t=60.
+A video on how to build the MainPcb and AS5048aEncoderBoard can be found at https://youtu.be/YQpAAr5RPSE?t=60.
 This video is for an older version but the building instructions are the same.

-#### Servo gearbox with 3D prited parts
+#### Servo gearbox with 3D printed parts

 | <img width="500px" src="readmeResources/fullSizeServo/parts2.png"> |
 | --- |